 President and Physician-in-Chief

 Dr. Ellen joined the Johns Hopkins University School of Medicine in 1999.
 He was named vice dean for All Children’s Hospital in 2011 and president of All Children’s Hospital in 2012.
-Previously he led the Center for Child and Community Health at Johns Hopkins and was director of the Department of Pediatrics and Neonatology at Johns Hopkins Bayview Medical Center.
+He previously led the Center for Child and Community Health at Johns Hopkins and was director of the Department of Pediatrics and Neonatology at Johns Hopkins Bayview Medical Center.
 Dr. Ellen is a professor of pediatrics at the JHU School of Medicine and a professor of epidemiology and population, family and reproductive health in the Bloomberg School of Public Health.
-He has trained more than 40 pre- and post-doctoral fellows in adolescent medicine and public health and authored more than 200 peer-reviewed scientific articles, reviews, editorial and book chapters.
+He has trained more than 40 pre- and post-doctoral fellows in adolescent medicine and public health and authored more than 200 peer-reviewed scientific articles, reviews, and editorial and book chapters.

 After graduating from the University of Pennsylvania, he received his medical degree from Temple University and completed an internship and residency in pediatrics at Children’s Hospital of Philadelphia.
 Dr. Ellen completed a fellowship in adolescent medicine at the University of California, San Francisco (UCSF), followed by fellowships in sexually transmitted diseases at UCSF, the San Francisco Department of Public Health, and the Centers for Disease Control and Prevention.